composablehorizons/composeicons/README.md

 </p>

 <p align="center">
-  We have converted the Internet's most popular icon libraries to Jetpack Compose Image Vectors, so you'll never run out of icons to use in your Compose apps.
+  We've converted the Internet's most popular icon libraries to Jetpack Compose Image Vectors, so you'll never run out of icons to use in your Compose apps.
 <p>

 <p align="center">